C Pam Zhang with Daniel Tam-Claiborne

 Join us for a discussion of the China Initiative, a Trump-era - but potentially revived - effort described by panelist Gisela Perez Kusakawa as "inciting widespread fear of racial profiling for Asian Americans across the country."

-Join our friends the Seattle Public Library and Friends of Little Saigon to hear local author Susan Lieu discuss her memoir about grief, trauma, body image, and finding your own place in the world with Daniel Tam-Claiborne.
+Join the Seattle Public Library and Friends of Little Saigon to hear local author Susan Lieu discuss her memoir, The Manicurist’s Daughter, about grief, trauma, body image, and finding your own place in the world with Daniel Tam-Claiborne.

 The documentary shorts in this program present powerful stories that traverse and connect Asian American experiences across dimensions.
 Screenings will be followed by a Q+A with the filmmakers.